incoresemi/uatg/docs/source/creating_new_tests.rst

 containing the module specific tests is **SAME** as that of the entry(key) in the *index.yaml* file.

-If the names differ, UTG will ignore the directory with the tests due to this name mismatch.
+If the names differ, UATG will ignore the directory with the tests due to this name mismatch.

 .. note:: We require you to create a new directory for every module because